Native plants aren’t a trend—they’re how nature works best.

 Here are three reasons to plant native:

-2. Native plants let you be a lazy gardener: they rarely require water besides rain once they are established
+- Native plants are easy: they rarely require water besides rain once they are established.

-3. Native plants are gorgeous: your neighborhood or yard will look incredible
+- Native plants are gorgeous: your yard or park will look incredible.

 Let’s explore these three reasons to plant native, and meet some amazing native plants along the way.